joergschwarzwaelder/hhc2020/Objective-11/README.md

 A [Perl script](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Objective-11/decode.pl) for analyzing and tampering the Blockchain is provided.
 It reads the file `blockchain.dat`, dumps out all information in ASCII, dumps out the original and modified PDFs for Jack Frost into the subdirectory `content` and performs MD5 and SHA256 hash recalculations.
+It also dumps out the nonce halves for the nonce prediction.

 ## Objective 11b: Part 2